-The past decade has witnessed a 10% expansion of employment.
-However, many of these jobs have been low paid, often part-time jobs, with many in the service sector (NWDA, 2006): employment rates in managerial and professional occupations are below the UK average, implying a detrimental effect on the employability of qualified people in both traditional and new SET fields.
-Nonetheless, a range of career opportunities does exist for graduate scientists and engineers in SET sectors in the Northwest.
+The past decade has witnessed a ten per cent expansion of employment.
+However, many of these jobs have been low paid, often part-time jobs, with many in the service sector (NWDA 2006): employment rates in managerial and professional occupations are below the UK average, implying a detrimental effect on the employability of qualified people in both traditional and new SET fields.
+Nonetheless, a range of career opportunities does exist for graduate scientists and engineers in SET sectors in the Northwest of England.
 This is especially true for large companies and the opportunities in SMEs cannot be underestimated.
 Therefore, attracting and keeping high quality SET graduates is vital to regional economic success.
-However, there exist concerns over the equality and diversity of the SET labour market where ethnic minorities are underrepresented.
+However, there exist concerns over the equality and diversity of the SET labour market where ethnic minorities are under-represented.

 In 2001 (ONS), ethnic minorities overall accounted for 5.6% of the Northwest's population.
 However, analysis of HESA data shows that the average participation rate of BME students on SET degrees in Northwest HEIs over the four academic years 2002/2003 to 2005/2006 was 9.7%.
 Thus ethnic minority groups, overall, are overrepresented on SET degrees in the Northwest (as in the UK as a whole).
 However, analysis of HESA first destination data shows that, proportionately, fewer ethnic minority students than white students remained in the Northwest upon graduation.
 So what might be the reasons for this?
-Although some statistical studies on UK BME undergraduates and graduates have been done (see for example Battacharyya et al, 2003) there is a paucity of empirical work, especially specifically focused on SET, where the authors are not aware of other work.
-However, for HE generally Conner et al (2004) published a key report on empirical research into the issues affecting BME participation in HE, and transition into the labour market.
+Although some statistical studies on UK BME undergraduates and graduates have been done (see for example Battacharyya, Ison and Blair 2003) there is a paucity of empirical work, especially specifically focused on SET, where the authors are not aware of other work.
+However, for HE generally Connor, Tyers, Modood and Hillage (2004) published a key report on empirical research into the issues affecting BME participation in HE, and transition into the labour market.
 They found that BME graduates find it harder to find jobs, although those in employment may be in 'better' jobs.
-Likewise, a report by Race for Opportunity and Hobsons (2004) found that African, Caribbean and Asian undergraduates are twice as likely as White undergraduates to be unemployed after graduation.
-In their statistical analysis of HESA data Elias and Jones (2005) found similar results for SET BME students.
-Although this may be due to racial stereotyping (Prospects, 2005) Connor et al believed that recruitment strategies, especially those of private sector organisations, can discriminate against BME graduates.
+Likewise, a report by Race for Opportunity and Hobsons (2004) found that African, Caribbean and Asian undergraduates are twice as likely as white undergraduates to be unemployed after graduation.
+In their statistical analysis of HESA data Elias and Jones (2005) found similar results for SET BME students, although this may be due to racial stereotyping (Prospects 2005).
+Connor et al. (2004) reached the conclusion that recruitment strategies, especially those of private sector organisations, have the potential to discriminate against BME graduates.
 Few organisations promote positive action and employers' procedures do not necessarily support the development of a diverse workforce.
-For example, a study of diversity and equality of employment in Ireland (Burtenshaw Kenny and Associates, 2003) found that two-thirds of employers reported that their staff had received no training in this area, and over two-thirds had no specific actions to recruit and retain excluded individuals, such as those from BME groups.
-With regard to SET industries, Connor et al observed:
+For example, a study of diversity and equality of employment in Ireland (Burtenshaw, Kenny and Associates 2003) found that two-thirds of employers reported that their staff had received no training in this area, and over two-thirds had no specific actions to recruit and retain excluded individuals, such as those from BME groups.
+With regard to SET industries, Connor et al. (2004) observed: